karmasakshi/jet/README.md

 - Click on the **Use this template** button on the top
 - Create the repository and clone it
 - Delete [FUNDING.yml](./.github/FUNDING.yml)
-- Delete [CHANGELOG.md](./CHANGELOG.md); one will be created automatically on your first release
+- Delete [CHANGELOG.md](./CHANGELOG.md); it will be created automatically on your first release
 - Create a copy of `.env.example` and name it `.env`
 - Set the `version` property to `0.0.0` in [package.json](./package.json) and [package-lock.json](./package-lock.json)
 - Run `npm install`